Michele-Alberti/trails/README.md

 ### Install trails CLI

-The CLI distributed with setuptools instead of using Unix shebangs.
+The CLI is distributed with setuptools instead of using Unix shebangs.
-It is a very simple utility to initialize and delete an _sqlite_ debug database: use it local tests.
+It is a very simple utility to initialize and delete the app database.
+There are different use cases:

+- Create/delete an _sqlite_ database for local debug
+- Initialize/drop tables inside a contanerized _Postgresql_ database
+- Initialize/drop tables Heroku's _Postgresql_ add-on

 Use the following command for generating the CLI executable from the `setup.py` file, it will install your package locally.